argumentcomputer/gh-actions-runner/README.md

 # GitHub Actions runner
 This repository contains Docker images defining self-hosted runners and associated systemd services in `/test-runner`, `/bench-runner`, and `/gpu-runner`.
-They are largely based on the following:
+It is largely based on the following:

 https://github.com/myoung34/docker-github-actions-runner
 https://baccini-al.medium.com/how-to-containerize-a-github-actions-self-hosted-runner-5994cc08b9fb

+Only Ubuntu 22.04 is supported, but it should work with some modifications on 18.04+.

 ## Test runner tutorial
 - Create a server on e.g. DigitalOcean